AqwamCreates/DataPredict/docs/API/Others/OneVsAll.md

 * ...: Models to be added.
 Each model correspond to each class.

-# setParameters()
+### setParameters()

 ```
-OneVsAll:setParameters(...: any)
+OneVsAll:setAllModelsParameters(...: any)
 ```

 #### Parameters:

 * ...: The parameters to be set to all models stored in this OneVsAll object.
+Not to be confused with ModelParameters that stores table of matrices or matrix.

 ### train()